When it comes to successful due diligence as part of a merger or acquisition transaction, proper preparation can take weeks if not months.

 At this stage, creating a comprehensive, detailed due diligence report is a must.
 While the purposes of reports may vary — from legal to financial, commercial, and some others — best practices are all the same.

 In this guide, we’ll overview an efficient due diligence process through properly built due diligence reports and questionnaires.
-We’ll examine types of reports, their structure for various business uses, and tools to support their preparation.
+We’ll examine types of reports, their structure for various business uses, and tools as data room for due diligence to support their preparation.

 What is a due diligence report?

 A due diligence report is an internal memo that summarizes key results and procedures of due diligence research.
 It is also an essential requirement for closing the merger and acquisition deal, which presents a detailed summary of due diligence investigations.

 The comprehensive due diligence report aims to provide the party involved in the deal with an accurate understanding of the company’s future operations.